Grigory Potemkin: Favorite of Catherine II

 That Catherine and Potemkin married is "almost certain", according to Simon Sebag Montefiore, although biographer Virginia Rounding has expressed some doubts.
-In December 1784 Catherine first explicitly referred to Potemkin as her husband in correspondence, though 1775, 1784 and 1791 have all been suggested as possible nuptial dates.
+In December 1784, Catherine first explicitly referred to Potemkin as her husband in correspondence, though 1775, 1784, and 1791 have all been suggested as possible nuptial dates.
 In all, Catherine's phrasing in 22 letters suggested he had become her consort, at least secretly.
 Potemkin's actions and her treatment of him later in life fit with this: the two at least acted as husband and wife.

 By late 1775, their relationship was changing, though it is uncertain exactly when Catherine took a secretary, Pyotr Zavadovsky, as a lover.
-On 2 January 1776, Zavadovsky became Adjutant-General to the Empress (he became her official favorite in May) and Potemkin moved to command the St. Petersburg troop division.
+On 2 January 1776, Zavadovsky became Adjutant General to the Empress (he became her official favorite in May) and Potemkin moved to command the Saint Petersburg troop division.
 Signs of a potential "golden adieu" for Potemkin include his 1776 appointment, at Catherine's request, to the title of Prince of the Holy Roman Empire.

 Though he was "bored" with Catherine, the separation was relatively peaceful.
 The Prince was sent on a tour to Novgorod, but, contrary to the expectations of some onlookers (though not Catherine's), he returned a few weeks later.
 He then snubbed her gift of the Anichkov Palace, and took new apartments in the Winter Palace, retaining his posts.
 Though no longer Catherine's favorite, he remained her favored minister.

 Though the love affair appeared to end, Catherine and Potemkin maintained a particularly close friendship, which continued to dominate their lives.
 Most of the time this meant a love triangle in the court between the pair and Catherine's latest swain.
 The favorite had a high-pressure position: after Zavadovsky came Semyon Zorich (May 1777 to May 1778), Ivan Rimsky-Korsakov (May 1778 to late 1778), Alexander Lanskoy (1780–1784), Alexander Yermolov (1785–1786), Alexander Dmitriev-Mamonov (1786–1789) and Platon Zubov (1789–1796).
 Potemkin checked candidates for their suitability; it also appears that he tended to the relationships and "filled in" between favorites.
 Potemkin also arranged for Catherine to walk in on Rimsky-Korsakov in a compromising position with another woman.
 During Catherine's (comparatively) long relationship with Lanskoy, Potemkin was particularly able to turn his attentions to other matters.
 He embarked upon a long series of other romances, including with his own nieces, one of whom may have borne him a child.